 Plus, get greater insight into your students' writing skills with a direct and authentic measure of their ability to construct a response by adding an essay to the ETS Proficiency Profile assessment.

 - meet requirements for accreditation and accountability initiatives and performance funding by measuring the effectiveness of your general education program

-- inform teaching and learning with actionable score reports you can use to pinpoint strengths and areas of improvement
+- evaluate and inform teaching and learning, and pinpoint strengths and areas of improvement

-- take your institution to the next level by providing comparative data on more than 400 institutions and over 500,000 students nationwide
+- benchmark performance by providing comparative data on more than 500 institutions and over 550,000 students nationwide

-- create greater flexibility in your testing program by adding 50 locally authored questions and using both paper-and-pencil and online formats, as well as choosing to use proctored and nonproctored versions
+- create greater flexibility in your testing program by adding up to 50 locally authored questions and using both paper-and-pencil and online formats, as well as choosing to use proctored (both on and off-campus) and nonproctored versions

 Who Takes the Test and Why?